A Little About Me

 Guest Speaker Info: CLICK HERE, K-12 Visits: CLICK HERE

 I have worn many hats since leaving my hometown of Garden City, New York to attend a small, Southern women’s college in 1989.
-Surrounded by Virginia’s mountains and the supportive academic community at Hollins, I began to cultivate the art and skill of creative writing.
+Surrounded by Virginia’s rolling mountains and the supportive academic community at Hollins, I began to cultivate the art and skill of creative writing.
 With a degree in economics in my hand, and a desire to climb the corporate ladder, I jumped directly into banking - eventually leading projects in global corporate communications.

 EVERYTHING CHANGED IN 2008

 After stepping away from corporate America to become her full-time newbie parent advocate, I began writing short reflective essays, including my experiences raising a child with a disability.
-There was something exciting about rediscovering my outlet - the process of thinking deeply about an experience, examining how I was impacted by it, and looking at it through a new lens.
+Something was exciting about rediscovering my outlet - the process of thinking deeply about an experience, examining how I was impacted by it, and looking at it through a new lens.
 Writing became a restorative and healing practice.
 I eventually discovered that this style of writing allowed me to look back with less judgment and more compassion for myself and others.

 In May 2021, I published my debut book, Padapillo, which is based on the true story of how our family discovered and came to terms with Bridie’s hearing loss.
 Our whole family was delighted when Padapillo won the Moonbeam Children’s Book Award a few months later.